Modified Kerr black holes surrounded by dark matter spike: Introduction

 Spontaneous symmetry breaking, a fundamental concept in particle physics, can manifest in two distinct forms: as an internal symmetry or as a symmetry linked to spacetime transformations.
 The spontaneous breaking of internal symmetries gives rise to the formation of global topological defects \cite{GulluAP2022}.
 One type of stable topological defect is a monopole \cite{BarriolaPRL1989,VilenkinNPB1989}.
 The origin of inflation may come from monopoles that are created when gauge-symmetry breaks during early Universe phase transitions.
 However, at phase transitions in the Universe, global monopoles arise from a global symmetry breaking of global $O(3)$ symmetry into $U(1)$ \cite{GulluAP2022,BarriolaPRL1989,VilenkinNPB1989}.
-The BG model is an extension of the standard framework of GR that allows for the spontaneous breaking of LS via a non-zero vacuum expectation value (VEV) of the bumblebee vector field, denoted as $B_{\mu}$, achieved through an appropriate potential.
+The BG model is an extension of the standard framework of GR that allows for the spontaneous breaking of Lorentz symmetry (LS) via a non-zero vacuum expectation value (VEV) of the bumblebee vector field, denoted as $B_{\mu}$, achieved through an appropriate potential.
 This model serves as a prominent example of a theory showcasing Lorentz violation, originating from a single vector $B_{\mu}$ acquiring a non-zero VEV.
-It stands out as one of the simplest field theories manifesting spontaneous Lorentz and diffeomorphism violations \cite{Kostelecky,BluhmPRD2005,KosteleckPotting,KosteleckyTasson,CasanaPRD2018,GogoiJCAP2022,GulluAP2022,GomesAP2020,KhodadiEPJC2023,Khodadiarxiv2022,JhaEPJC2021,JhaJCAP2021}.
-In the present scenario, LS breaking emerges due to the presence of a potential that allows a minimum, resulting in the violation of $U(1)$ symmetry.
+It stands out as one of the simplest field theories manifesting spontaneous Lorentz and diffeomorphism violations \cite{Kostelecky,BluhmPRD2005,KosteleckPotting,KosteleckyTasson,CasanaPRD2018,GogoiJCAP2022,Zhang2023,GulluAP2022,GomesAP2020,KhodadiEPJC2023,Khodadiarxiv2022,JhaEPJC2021,JhaJCAP2021}.
+In this case, LS breaking emerges due to the presence of a potential with a functional form that has a minimum, leading to the violation of $U(1)$ symmetry.
 The concept of the bumblebee formalism draws inspiration from string theory, where it is postulated that tensor fields can acquire VEV and thus lead to the spontaneous breaking of LS \cite{KosteleckyTasson}.
 Recent advancements in this domain include the derivation of the exact solution for the Schwarzschild Bumblebee BH \cite{CasanaPRD2018,GulluAP2022,GogoiJCAP2022}.